rholdorf/md2pdf/README.md

 ## How it works

 Takes Markdown files, with or without Mermaid syntax, converts to HTML using Pandoc and then converts to PDF using Weasyprint.
-Works fine on Max, Linux and Windows.

 ### Pre-Reqs